 The noise of a petrol driven softwash pump, especially considering the short period of time it would be used, should not be an issue.
-Of course if you can get your van close enough to the headstone your electric pump will do the job just fine, and this would be the preferably choice.
+Of course if you can get your van close enough to the headstone your electric pump will do the job just fine, and this would be the preferable choice.

 It could be possible to attach a hosepipe to the cemetery's standpipe.
 That would work if there was a tap close enough.
 And if no-one else wanted to use the tap.

 But cemeteries, even quite large ones, often have no more than a couple of taps.
 And this means many headstones will be too far away for a hosepipe to reach.
 Therefore the best option is to take your own water supply with you in your van.

 Alternatively you could use a backpack sprayer, although we've found they can tend to leak and so it would be essential to wear chemical-proof protective clothing.

 If you are going to use a pressure washer to renovate a headstone – and with the softwashing innovations of Benz Lightning Cleanze and Bio Cleanze there's rarely a need now – we strongly suggest using low pressure, a fan jet, and holding the nozzle at least 12 inches away from the surface.
 These precautions will help reduce the weathering effect on the stone that is a downside of pressure washing.

 Use the pressure washer in the same way to rinse Lightning Cleanze off after gently brushing it into the surface and leaving for 30-60 minutes.

 If you are concerned about possible damage to lettering, etc on a specific gravestone it would be wise to contact the stonemason responsible and ask for their opinion.
 If that is not possible ask any qualified and competent stonemason for their professional advice.
 It's highly unlikely there would be a problem but materials are changing all the time.